Alison Roman's NY Times Column 'on Temporary Leave' After Comments About Chrissy Teigan and Marie Kondo

-Two weeks after making comments about Chrissy Tiegan and Marie Kondo that sparked widespread criticism, the New York Times has suspended chef and food writer Alison Roman’s biweekly column.
+Two weeks after making comments about Chrissy Teigen and Marie Kondo that sparked widespread criticism, the New York Times has suspended chef and food writer Alison Roman’s biweekly column.

 The Times said in a statement to Daily Beast that Roman’s column is “on temporary leave,” though it did not offer any reason, nor did it say how long the “leave” will last.
 Known for her bestselling books “Dining In” and “Nothing Fancy,” Roman has written her column for the NYT food section since 2018.

 She was heavily criticized for the remarks, particularly “please to buy my cutting board,” which critics said appeared to be a racist joke about Asian accents.
-A editor’s not later defended Roman, and said that remark was not said in a way that suggested she was making a joke about Asian people.
-She was also criticized for her harsh comments about the two women and her much more reserved comments in the same interview about Gywneth Paltrow
+An editor’s note later defended Roman, and said that remark was not said in a way that suggested she was making a joke about Asian people.
+She was also criticized for her harsh comments about the two women of color and her much more reserved comments in the same interview about Gwyneth Paltrow

 Teigen also responded in a lengthy statement of her own that she was hurt by Roman’s comments.